codeigniter4/shield/docs/customization/login_identifier.md

     ];
     ```
     > **Warning**
-    > It is very important for security that if you add a new column for identifier you must write a new **Validation Rules** and then set it using the [custom-validation-rules](https://github.com/codeigniter4/shield/blob/develop/docs/customization.md#custom-validation-rules) description.
+    > It is very important for security that if you add a new column for identifier, you must write a new **Validation Rules** and then set it using the [Customizing Validation Rules](./validation_rules.md) description.

 3. Edit the login form to change the name of the default `email` input to the new field name.